aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 The dataset from Kaggle is in an overall great condition, as opposed to how it could look.
 The variables are neatly contained in columns, thus no pivoting of the data is needed.
 The data contains no missing values that needs to be replaced.

 Machine Learning models are very picky in terms of data quality, so making sure that the data is top-notch is critial.
 We want to make sure that no columns have missing values, that the data is reasonable balanced and that no obvious outliers exists.
 The only main-concern we have with our data is that it is highly unbalanced.
-The number of fraudulant transactions to train the data on is just a couple of percents of the total dataset.
-If we were able to, we would idealy include additional fraudulant transactions to balance the data, but as this is not possible we will apply other techniques to counter this in a later step.
+The number of fraudulent transactions to train the data on is just a couple of percents of the total dataset.
+If we were able to, we would idealy include additional fraudulent transactions to balance the data, but as this is not possible we will apply other techniques to counter this in a later step.

 As mentioned when loading the data in to memory, machine learning algorithms function based on numerical data, and has a difficult time working with e.g. strings.
 Our dataset currently contains three features that contains text, **type**, **nameOrig** and **nameDest**.
 To transform this features to float vectors, we can use a technique called **OneHotEncoding** which will create new binary columns for each value present in a feature space.
 For example, the type column contains values such as "Payment" and "Transfer".
 If we apply OneHotEncoding on the type column, ML.NET will create new columns, e.g. IsPayment, IsTransfer with a binary response, either 1 or 0 to define what the type is.
 This approach greatly increases the performance of the algorithm and allows is to converge to an optimal solution.